unal-lssa/lssa2025i/laboratories/laboratory_2/1022978175/README.md

 ## Work description:

-In order to allow a new load balancer componnet to be created and deployed by the proposed model-driven-architecture backbone, the following has been done:
+In order to allow a new load balancer component to be created and deployed by the proposed model-driven-architecture backbone, the following has been done:

-Include new load_balancer component definition to DSL-defined allowed syntax.
+Included new load_balancer component definition to DSL-defined allowed syntax.

 ```tx
 Model: